 Sure, there will be leg work but, the chances are that your organisation will be addressing many of the requirements anyway and the implementation of ISO 27001 will simply formalise your information security management system.
 If not, then the exercise will undoubtedly lead you to focus on information security and develop good policies and controls to safeguard your business.
 Whilst implementation can be admin intensive, there are tools to help, including, of course, our own cloud software that offers a prebuilt system for management.
 With the right frameworks and tools, you will significantly reduce the man-hours normally associated with implementation and be able to concentrate on the important policies and controls you need for early success.

 3. ISO 27001 is the responsibility of the IT Director

 It may well sit in his job description but, without the commitment at board level, and across all departments, ISO 27001 will be almost impossible to maintain.
 Staff engagement and communication will be key, so make sure you have systems in place to address this.

 4. It just makes our life more complicated

-Consider that 72% of companies where the security policy was poorly understood had staff related breaches and that 50% of the worst breaches in the year were caused by inadvertent human error!
+Consider that 72% of companies where the security policy was poorly understood had staff-related breaches and that 50% of the worst breaches in the year were caused by inadvertent human error!
 Now think how useful it will be having clear and concise policies to communicate and train staff.
-Good software for managing your IS, and communicating around it will take any pain out of maintaining accreditation.
+Good software for managing your Information Security, and communicating around it will take any pain out of maintaining accreditation.

 It can be, but it really shouldn’t be!
 We achieved ours in a paperless office.
 We manage our ISMS in one place, safe and securely on the cloud, available 24/7.
 No paper manuals, no emails, no printed audit reviews, nothing…all online.